prince-hope1975/blockchain-battleship/Tutorail.md

 - `informTimeout` is used to notify the participants of a timeout; and tell them they're taking too long to respond.
 - `getShip` gets the updated `Ship` variable from the front.
 - `getHand` this is then used to guess the position of a ship on another player's game board.

+We're going to represent the cost of a wager with UInt (Unsigned Integer).
+The deployer will set this value after deploying the contract.
+We'll also represent the duration of a deadline with UInt.

+Attacher has a function that lets them view and accepts the wager set by the deployer.
+They'll have the option of refusing it and thus terminating the contract.

 From here we define the player's interact functions and create helper functions.
 ```js